Pragmatic UX Design

 Rigid Architecture

-Our internal workflows and the resulting tech stack were established with the classic quick-and-agile approach, prioritizing velocity over long-term thinking.
+The internal workflows and the resulting tech stack were established with the classic quick-and-agile approach, prioritizing velocity over long-term thinking.
 Decoding this required some good old-fashioned retrospection and best practice research.

 2X longer development times